 What’s Timeless Must Also Be Timely

 Wow.
 What a powerful statement.
 This has far-reaching implications.
-Stations with history, legacy and long-term equity listeners have tremendous leverage, and along with it, baggage.
-As brands age, strive to be both classic and timeless, yet contemporary and now.
-That applies to music, promotions, personalities.
-Everything.
+Stations with history, legacy and long-term equity listeners have tremendous leverage.
+But along with it, baggage.

 Only The Naive and Foolish Confuse Presence With Impact

-Tie in well-known figures to enhance or extend values that underpin our brands.
+Tie in well-known figures to enhance or extend the values that underpin brands.

 Break Into Hearts and Minds